Back To All

 Software Quality

-A good Developer Experience will also result in better quality of code.
+A good developer workflow will also result in better quality of code.
 A happy and motivated team that feels safe to make decisions and ask questions will drive progress within your development department.

 How to Optimize DX and Leverage all Its Benefits?

 By keeping track of DX metrics you can stay on top of things and get a good idea of where things are.
 Seeing where you stand is a good starting point to compare with where you’d like to be in terms of DX.
-Seeking to improve Developer Experience is going to show in deployment velocity and quality, and in a better work environment that can drive inspiration and performance of development teams.
-Here are some concrete ways to improve DX:
+Seeking to improve developer experience DX is going to show in deployment velocity and quality and in a better work environment that can drive inspiration and performance of development teams.
+Here are some concrete ways to improve developer happiness:

 1/ Identify and prioritize developers’ needs – understanding what developers need is the first step to having happy employees.
 Creating a healthy and supportive work culture, providing access to modern platforms, and making them feel like there is room for learning and growth are all crucial in this endeavor.